helixml/helix-confluence/README.md

 1. Show me the documents owned by me, Adam Fox
 2. Display the documents last edited by Bob Gelder

-Future (with GitHub integration):
-6. How many pull requests are there in the development branch?

 ## Setup